This lesson will guide you through the process of uploading student response data for a DIBELS assessment.

 Note: If you see nonsensical content in your column drop down menu, chances are you accidentally uploaded the wrong file type.

 Note: Some computed fields, such as the Composite score, do not need to be imported.
-Such columns will be computed based on the data imported.
+These columns will be computed based on the data imported.

-Any time you want to view your assessment data, merely open it and do either of the following:
+Any time you want to view your data, you have the following options:

-- Click the number next to Students to view responses or click the Responses tab to view it.
+- Click the number next to Students to view responses or click the Responses tab.

--Computed scores are available in the pre-built reports or by creating a custom report.
+- Computed scores are available in the DIBELS prebuilt reports or can be added to a custom report.